 It's as easy as 1, 2, 3...

 Roommate Matching for the rising juniors and seniors draw opens on Monday March 23, 2015.
-Roommate matching continues throughout the Homesteading Draw and the Summit House Draw on March 25th and the All Day Draw so feel free to match ahead of time or on the day of the draw.
+Roommate matching continues throughout the Homesteading Draw and the Summit House Draw on March 25th and the All Day Draw on March 26.
 If you want to explore different housing options in the All Day Draw (e.g. 3 person suite, double room, 4 person suites/apartment) you'll need to be matched accordingly to see those options.
-All members in a group must accept matches in order to ensure a fully matched group.
+All members in a group must accept matches in order to become a fully matched group.
 As you arrange your groups and explore your options, you may need to match or unmatch in order to create the right group for the space you want to select.
 Stop by the Residential Life office before March 26th if you need assistance matching your group.

 Rising sophomores may not participate in the Rising Juniors and Seniors draws unless space permits.
 Contact the Residential Life office before March 26, to request to add a rising sophomore to your group.

-Rising Sophomores-Roommate matching will close on March 28th, 2013.
-Matched groups will be assigned a time for the draw using the lowest number of all members in the group.
+Matching for the All Day Sophomore Groups draw will open at 7:30 AM on Friday, March 27, 2015 and continue through the All Day Sophomore Groups Draw on Tuesday, March 31.
 All members of a group must match with all others in the group to be fully matched.
-If you need help with matching your group contact Residential Life before March 28th at the Residential Life office, room 242 in the Campus Center.
+If you need help with matching your group contact Residential Life before March 31 at the Residential Life office, room 239 in the Campus Center.

 DRAWS FOR RISING JUNIORS AND SENIORS

-If you plan to study away in the spring and do not wish to live in the Summit House or you do not get a space in the Summit House draw, you still have the option to participate in the All Day Draw on March 26 and choose a space for fall semester.
+If you plan to study away in the spring and do not wish to live in the Summit House or you do not get a space during the Summit House draw, you may participate in the All Day Draw on March 26 and choose a space for fall semester.
 Your housing agreement will be cancelled for spring semester if you study abroad spring 2016.

 DRAWS FOR RISING SOPHOMORES